ekoi/dataverse-kubernetes/README-AWS-Dataverse.md

 ```commandline
 kops update cluster --name ${KOPS_CLUSTER_NAME} --yes
 ```
-This will create the resources needed for your cluster to run.
+This will create the resources needed for our cluster to run.
 It will create a master and two node instances.

 Wait for the cluster to start-up (sometimes it needs about a half hour), validate the cluster to ensure the master + 2 nodes have launched:
 ```commandline